About Thailand Private Investigations

 Over time, my social groups shifted away from foreigner-centered to Thai-centered.
 My Thai language capabilities had grown rapidly.

 In mid-1995, I ramped up my computer consulting to quite a number of multinational companies, largely based on expats I met in the foreigner areas.
 This was parttime, not fulltime, and I did it as much for the broad multinational exposure as for the money.
-These were not contracts in an 8-to-5 Monday-Friday routine, but instead were hourly and daily consultations.
+These were not contracts in an 8-to-5 Monday-Friday routine, but instead were hourly, daily, and ~weekly consultations, plus some more involved longer term relationships still short of a fulltime 8-5 daily job.
 Many of them were just troubleshooting, setting up LANs, getting computers up on construction sites and linked by modem to the design and management offices, and electrical work like proper grounding.
 None of it nailed me down to an 8-to-5 or Monday-Friday routine.
-I also made friends with some Thai computer consultants who could do jobs for me in case I was contacted by a customer while I was out on a lark.
+I also made friends with some good Thai computer consultants who could do jobs for me on very short notice in case I was contacted by a customer while I was out on a lark.

 By the end of 1995, I had "been there, done that" in the foreigner nightlife scenes, as well as many parts of the Thai scene.
 Socializing with expats after work was about the only thing which brought me back to those same old expat haunts (over and over...).
 When I wasn't out with other expats, my social life had become more suburban-centered in the young Thai areas.
 My Thai language and social skills were quite sufficient for this, and I was still young, mid-30s.